About Prizes in the Faculty of Arts and Sciences

 The awarding of prizes at Harvard dates back to the early days of the College.
 The Detur Book Prize, for example, was established from the bequest of Edward Hopkins, who came to America in 1637, and the Bowdoin Prizes have been esteemed rewards for essays in English, Latin, and Greek since 1791.

 Need-based awards, scholarships, and certain fellowships may be awarded through the Office of Financial Aid, the Graduate School of Arts and Sciences, non-FAS Faculties, or individual academic departments.
-The athletic prizes listed represent only a portion of those awarded; the Department of Athletics also recognizes the participation and achievement of individuals by the awarding of letters and prizes in a variety of sports.
-Information on all athletic prizes can be obtained from the Department of Athletics.
+The Department of Athletics also recognizes the participation and achievement of individuals by the awarding of letters and prizes in a variety of sports.
+Information on athletic prizes can be obtained from the Department of Athletics.
 Some additional prizes are administered locally by departments and are not listed here.

 The 2022–2023 Hoopes Prize competition will open on Thursday, March 2, 2023.The deadline for faculty nominations will be 11:59 p.m. on Tuesday, April 11, 2023.

 The deadline for student submissions will be 11:59 p.m. on Thursday, April 13, 2023.